ssk090/DSA/README.md

 # DSA
-a repo for all the solved DSA questions
+a repo for all the solved DSA questions which are synced with leetcode